invoke-ai/InvokeAI/docs/installation/020_INSTALL_MANUAL.md

             pip install InvokeAI --use-pep517 --extra-index-url https://download.pytorch.org/whl/cu121
             ```

-    - If you have a CUDA GPU and want to install with `xformers`, you need to add an option to the package name.
-Note that `xformers` is not necessary.
-PyTorch includes an implementation of the SDP attention algorithm with the same performance.

-        !!! example "Install with `xformers`"

-            ```bash
-            pip install "InvokeAI[xformers]" --use-pep517
-            ```

 1. Deactivate and reactivate your runtime directory so that the invokeai-specific commands become available in the environment:

     === "Linux/macOS"